SSU-CS370-F18/Lecture-Notes/Git-Cheatsheet.md

   - any files not staged with `git add` will not be saved in the commit
 * `git push origin branchname` pushes all _committed_ local changes up to the remote
   - if this is a new branch (not yet on remote), add the `-u` flag to automatically have git track the new branch
+  - this specifies the new remote branch as the point of reference for subsequent pulls or fetches.

 ### Updating or Restoring your Work
 - `git fetch` syncs your local repository with the remote